 Happy Travels, Happy Tales & See You On The Flip Side.

-UNESCO World Heritage Site.
-Kinderdijk is situated in the Alblasserwaard dry land between the juncture of the Lek and Noord River.
+Kinderdijk Windmills, a UNESCO World Heritage Site, is situated in the Alblasserwaard dry land between the juncture of the Lek and Noord River.
 This peaceful fast-moving Waterland was the perfect place for creating the first clean energy machines.
 Built to drain water from these low lying lands that would often flood when tides came in too strong.
 During the middle ages, this land would frequently flood.

 Many people migrated into this area due to the fertile lands, and the fast-growing trade city.
 It was November of 1421 when anywhere from 2,000 to 10,000 people died in one of the worst floods in world history.
 A combination of a storm, strong tidal surge, with a harsh Northernly wind – pushed the water upriver causing the dikes to break.